nigerian dwarf dairy goats

 We do NOT sell goats for meat.
 You must have proper fencing, shelter, and shade.
 No goats shall be kept tethered.
 No goat will be sold to live as a single goat.
 Goats are herd animals and need the companionship of other goats.

-We have BIG PLANS for the future including videos and literature designed to help new breeders and homesteaders get started on the best footing.
 Stay tuned and check back here often as I update and add new functionality to this website in the coming months.

 Heidi